The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 We obtain the configuration of rational curves represented in Figure~\ref{f:d-with-tangent}.

 The proper transform of $C$ has self-intersection $+1=d^2-(d-1)^2-2(d-1)$, and is a smooth sphere.
-We identify it with $\cpone$ and use this to determine the homology classes of the other curves in the configuration.
+We identify it with $\cpone$ using Theorem~\ref{thm:mcduff} and use this to determine the homology classes of the other curves in the configuration.

 By Lemma~\ref{l:hom}, and their pairwise disjointness, the vertical $(-1)$-curves intersecting $C$ must represent classes $h-e_0-e_1^i$ for $i=1,\dots, m$ with the final vertical $(-1)$-curve which also intersects $L$ in the class $h-e_0-e_1^0$.
 The chains of $(-2)$-curves emanating from these $(-1)$-curves are fully determined by Lemma~\ref{l:2chainfix} to be $e_1^i-e_2^i,\dots, e_{d_i-1}^i-e_{d_i}^i$.
 The last chain of $(-2)$-curves is similarly $e_1^0-e_2^0,\dots, e_{d-2}^0-e_{d-1}^0$.
 Intersection relations imply $[E_0]=e_0-e_1^0-\dots - e_{d-1}^0$ and $[L]=h-e_1^1-\dots-e_{d_1}^1-\dots-e_1^m-\dots - e_{d_m}^m$.
 The proper transforms of the tangent lines represent the classes $e_{d_i}^i$ for $1\leq i \leq m$, and the proper transform of the line through the two singular points represents the class $e^0_{d-1}$.
 Therefore we can blow down these exceptional curves, and consequently blow down the entire chain of $(-2)$-curves as the end curve becomes an exceptional divisor.